Deepshift/DeepCreamPy/README.md

 User interface code is modified from Packt's project [Tkinter GUI Application Development Blueprints - Second Edition](https://github.com/PacktPublishing/Tkinter-GUI-Application-Development-Blueprints-Second-Edition).
 [Tkinter GUI Application Development Blueprints - Second Edition](https://github.com/PacktPublishing/Tkinter-GUI-Application-Development-Blueprints-Second-Edition) is licensed under the MIT license.

-Data is modified from gwern's project [Danbooru2017: A Large-Scale Crowdsourced and Tagged Anime Illustration Dataset](https://www.gwern.net/Danbooru2017).
+Data is modified from gwern's project [Danbooru2017: A Large-Scale Crowdsourced and Tagged Anime Illustration Dataset](https://www.gwern.net/Danbooru2017) and other sources.

-See [ACKNOWLEDGEMENTS.md](ACKNOWLEDGEMENTS.md) for full license text of these projects.
+See [ACKNOWLEDGEMENTS.md](docs/ACKNOWLEDGEMENTS.md) for full license text of these projects.

 ## Donations
 If you like the work I do, you can donate to me via Paypal.
 The funds will mainly go towards purchasing better GPUs to accelerate training. [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SAM6C6DQRDBAE)